kazchiong/lost-and-found-android-app/README.md

 ## Project Overview

 The Lost and Found system digitises the process of reporting and recovering lost items.
-Users can create accounts, post lost or found items, browse existing listings, and submit claims for items posted by other users.
+Users can register using a valid Temasek Polytechnic email address, browse existing listings, create lost or found item posts, and submit claims for items posted by other users.

-The Android application communicates with a PHP backend through API requests, while MySQL is used to store user, item, and claim information.
+The Android application communicates with a PHP backend through API requests, while MySQL stores user, item, and claim information.
+The system also includes separate interfaces for staff/students and administrators, allowing administrators to review and manage submitted claims.

 ## Key Features